Ukrainian fighters: Russian forces storming Mariupol plant

 She added: “We were praying to God that missiles fly over our shelter, because if it hit the shelter, all of us would be done.”

 The news for those left behind was more grim.
-Ukrainian commanders said Russian forces backed by tanks and other armor began storming the sprawling plant, which includes a maze of tunnels and bunkers spread out over 11 square kilometers (4 square miles).
+Ukrainian commanders said Russian forces backed by tanks began storming the sprawling plant, which includes a maze of tunnels and bunkers spread out over 11 square kilometers (4 square miles).

-How many Ukrainian fighters were holed up inside was unclear, but the Russians put the number at about 2,000 in recent weeks, and there were reports that 500 were wounded.
+How many Ukrainian fighters were holed up inside was unclear, but the Russians put the number at about 2,000 in recent weeks, and 500 were reported to be wounded.
 A few hundred civilians also remained there, Ukrainian Deputy Prime Minister Iryna Vereshchuk said.

 “We’ll do everything that’s possible to repel the assault, but we’re calling for urgent measures to evacuate the civilians that remain inside the plant and to bring them out safely,” Sviatoslav Palamar, deputy commander of Ukraine’s Azov Regiment, said on the messaging app Telegram.